cepheus-info/knowledgebase/kubernetes/use-shadowsocks-via-kubernetes.md

 fail2ban-client unban <ip-address>
 ```

+#### 3.10.5 Use Hellpot to trick hackers

+Hellpot is a honeypot that can be used to trick hackers.
+It can be used to detect hackers and block their ip address.

+See [https://github.com/yunginnanet/HellPot](https://github.com/yunginnanet/HellPot) for more details.

 ## 4. Conclusion

 It's not that easy to run multiple individual components as a solution without neccesary experience and practices.